2023 Most Popular Criminal Justice & Corrections Bachelor's Degree Schools in South Carolina

 The average amount in student loans that criminal justice majors at UofSC take out while working on their Bachelor's Degree is $24,730.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $252.

-The in-demand bachelor’s degree programs at Citadel Military College of South Carolina helped the school earn the #2 place on this year’s ranking of the most popular criminal justice and corrections schools in South Carolina.
-Located in the midsize city of Charleston, The Citadel is a public college with a small student population.
+A rank of #2 on this year’s list means Citadel Military College of South Carolina is a great place for criminal justice and corrections students working on their bachelor’s degree.
+Located in the city of Charleston, The Citadel is a public college with a small student population.

 Of the 67 students majoring in criminal justice at The Citadel, 81% are male and 19% are female.